 A particular focus of the lab is on how decisions are affected by brain states.
 Imagine you are back at the intersection.
 There is suddenly loud honking and people are gesturing behind you.
 Your heart beats faster, you have to make a quick decision.
 However, the street signs seem suddenly harder to read and you can’t remember if this was the right place to make a turn.
 Why is it, that sometimes our brain seems to work less well when we need it the most?
 Anyone who ever had a blackout during an exam might wonder the same thing.
 To answer this question, we are studying how neuromodulators, such as acetylcholine or noradrenaline, change the function of neural circuits and how this affects sensory processing and decision-making.

-Generating sensory-guided decisions involves the coordinated interaction of many brain areas.
-We therefore use widefield imaging and 2-photon microscopy to monitor the cortex-wide activity of mice that are performing a multisensory decision-making task.
+To navigate a complex environment and generate accurate behavior involves the integration of incoming information from different senses and the coordinated interaction of many brain areas.
+We, therefore, use widefield imaging and 2-photon microscopy to monitor the cortex-wide activity of mice that are performing a multisensory decision-making task.

-To simultaneously capture the activity of deep brain areas, we combine functional imaging with high-density electrophysiology to capture the activity of thousands of neurons across the brain.
-This gives us a unique view into the activity of brain-wide neural networks and how they give rise sensory perception and behavior.
+We simultaneously capture the activity of deep brain areas by combining functional imaging with high-density electrophysiology to capture the activity of thousands of individual neurons across the brain.
+This gives us a unique view into the activity of brain-wide neural networks and how they give rise to multisensory perception and behavior.

 Neuromodulation of cortical circuits and behavior